mo-na33m/Python/README.md

-I each of these files are simple games i have created using pyhton language.
+In each of these files i have created  simple games using pyhton language.